melodromacy/melodromacy/README.md

 https://ibb.co/RPCdXHQ <- Do you recognize this art style?
-(Hate art from twitter - TW: Lobotomy)<br>
+(Hate art from twitter - TW: Lobotomy, r-slur)<br>

 https://ibb.co/DLph7Yx <- Do you recognize this art style?
 (Hate art from strawpage - TW: Lobotomy)

-anybody know a Soddy-Daisy Tennessee?
-On Safari 18.1 on a Mac OS X desktop computer?
+UPDATE: FOUND!
+TIMELY-JIMANYA / FEMCEL-JIMMY